VBF vs. GGF Higgs with Full-Event Deep Learning: Towards a Decay-Agnostic Tagger: Conclusions

 Some future directions of our work include: generalizing our work to more Higgs production modes (e.g., $ZH$, $WH$ and $ttH$) using a multi-class classifier; further fleshing out our idea of a decay-agnostic classifier by studying other Higgs decay modes besides $H\to \gamma\gamma$; studying even more recent deep learning classifiers such as graph networks; adding particle interaction information into the event-level self-attention model (as was inspired by Ref.~\cite{Qu:2022mxj}); and incorporating symmetries such as Lorentz invariance into the architecture of the neural network to achieve even better performance (as was done recently for top-tagging in Ref.~\cite{Gong:2022lye}).

 \acknowledgments We are grateful to Tae Min Hong and Yi-Lun Chung for helpful discussions.
 We also thank Kai-Feng Chen and Iftah Galon for their participation in this project at the early stage.
+In addition, we thank Alexander Karlberg for pointing out the importance of the local dipole recoil scheme for VBF.
 CC and SW were supported in part by the Ministry of Science and Technology of Taiwan under Grant Nos.~MOST-108-2112-M-002-005-MY3 and 111-2112-M-002-018-MY3.
 The work of DS was supported by DOE grant DOE-SC0010008.